SFDO-Tooling/Snowfakery/docs/index.md

 #### ContentVersions

-Files can be used as Salesforce ContentVersins like this:
+Files can be used as Salesforce ContentVersions like this:

 ```yaml
 - plugin: snowfakery.standard_plugins.base64.Base64